 Useful links and resources

 The National Careers Service is a government service with a huge amount of information for careers guidance.
-There’s advice on job hunti e a CV, and in the Job Profiles section you can look up a job and check out the skills, experience and qualifications you will need, as well as the likely salary, hours and future career path.
+There’s advice on job hunting and how to write a CV, and in the Job Profiles section you can look up a job and check out the skills, experience and qualifications you will need, as well as the likely salary, hours and future career path.
 You can also contact a careers advisor through this site, they are available face-to-face, over the phone, on webchat or via email.

 WANNABE is a platform for helping young people in Buckinghamshire kickstart their careers.
 Young people in Bucks to be able to find their own work experience, apprenticeships, and part/full times jobs all with the aim of developing your work skills and increasing your experience in the working world.